revik-o/wireless-data-transmission/README.md

 In github project divided on two branches, **"main"** and **"test"**.
 "Test" branch for testing new features.
 "Main" - like release branch.

-This application will be compiled for mobile phones on operating systems Android and PCs.
+This application will be compiled for mobile phones on operating systems Android and PCs..